 Simplify dinner tonight with this pressure cooker mushroom risotto!
 It’s full of delicious flavors and so easy to make.

 It’s always the same story, over and over again: You need dinner on the table, and you need it now.
+Enter your pressure cooker… And this easy mushroom risotto!

 It involves a little prep in the beginning, but then it cooks itself – all in one pot!
 If you want you can serve it with some crispy garlic parmesan chicken, but if you’re completely new to this “feeding a bunch of hungry lion cubs from scratch” thing I recommend just making the risotto.